tatiana-cooper/Nosferatu-Bot/README.md

 It has big database of movies and cartoons to suggest.

-The chatting process is based on Machine Learning algorithms.
+The gorgeous chatting process is based on Machine Learning algorithms.

 ---